Kong/lua-resty-dns-client/README.md

 - Added: a new option `validTtl` that, if set, will forcefully override the `ttl` value of any valid answer received.
 [Issue 48](https://github.com/Kong/lua-resty-dns-client/issues/48).
 - Fix: remove multiline log entries, now encoded as single-line json.
 [Issue 52](https://github.com/Kong/lua-resty-dns-client/issues/52).
+- Fix: always inject a `localhost` value, even if not in `/etc/hosts`.
+[Issue 54](https://github.com/Kong/lua-resty-dns-client/issues/54).

 ### 2.1.0 (21-May-2018) Fixes